indranildeveloper/indranildeveloper-kepler.gl/contributing/README.md

 ```

 ## Code of Conduct
-Help us keep kepler.gl open and inclusive.
+Help us keep indranildeveloper-kepler.gl open and inclusive.
 Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Questions and Problems
 We are trying to keep our Github page for issues, bugs and feature requests only.
 You've got much better chances of getting supports on [Stack Overflow][stack].
 Many people including our engineers are ready to answer questions on Stack Overflow.
 Your question might already been answered there.